Get Out: Music

-"The words are issuing a warning to Chris," Peele said.
-"The whole idea of the movie is 'Get out!'—it's what we're screaming at the character on-screen."
-The song "Redbone" by Childish Gambino appears at the movie's beginning.
+The song "Redbone" by Childish Gambino appears at the beginning of the film.
 Other songs in the film include "Run, Rabbit, Run" by Flanagan and Allen and "(I've Had) The Time of My Life" by Bill Medley and Jennifer Warnes.

-The soundtrack was released on vinyl for the first time in 2018 by Waxwork Records and included an exclusive essay by Peele.
+The soundtrack was released on vinyl for the first time in 2018 by Waxwork Records and included an essay by Peele.